legendu-net/blog/misc/content/2020/03/init-for-docker-containers/init-for-docker-containers.markdown

 project is a series of init scripts and utilities to ease creating Docker images using s6 as a process supervisor.

+Docker has built-in supports to resolve the init process issue now.
+`--init`
+Run an init inside the container that forwards signals and reaps processes

 ## [tini](https://github.com/krallin/tini)